15-Month-Old Not Talking: Should You Be Worried?

 It is important to note that while these words may be clear, most of the time, these words will not be articulated to perfection.

-How Many Words Should a 15-Month-Old Understand?
+How Many Words a 15-Month-Old Should Understand

 Toddlers’ receptive language vocabulary is much larger than their expressive vocabulary.

-What Words Should a 15-Month-Old Be Saying?
+What Words a 15-Month-Old Should Be Saying

-Typical words at 15 months include “Mama” “Dada” and an additional one or two familiar words.
 Vocabulary at 15 months is often a list of simple nouns or verbs.
 Many “words” may sound like noises or parts of words.

 Any words and sounds paired with imitation or gestures that help you understand and communicate with your toddler are considered words.